marijnh/Eloquent-JavaScript/09_regexp.md

 causes the `replace` method to replace all instances instead of just the first.
 The `y` option makes it sticky, which means that it will not search ahead and skip part of the string when looking for a match.

-The `RegExp` constructor can be used to create a regular expression value from a string.
+The `u` option turns on Unicode mode, which fixes a number of problems around the handling of characters that take up two code units.

 Regular expressions are a sharp ((tool)) with an awkward handle.
 They simplify some tasks tremendously but can quickly become unmanageable when applied to complex problems.
-Part of knowing how to use them is resisting the urge to try to shoehorn things that they cannot sanely express into them.
+Part of knowing how to use them is resisting the urge to try to shoehorn things that they cannot cleanly express into them.

 ## Exercises